The Great Barrier Reef Lost Half Its Corals In The Last Two Years

 Rising temperatures have a devastating impact on the planet’s marine ecosystems, and the world’s coral reefs are paying a heavy toll.
-Half of all the corals in the Great Barrier Reef died since 2016, NPR reports.
+Half of all the corals in the Great Barrier Reef have died since 2016, NPR reports.

 The data comes from marine biologists at James Cook University in Queensland, Australia, who published a study investigating the dramatic consequences of the unprecedented heatwave that led to the coral bleaching event of 2016.